 Nonetheless, when confronted with a breach of the shareholders’ agreement, the shareholders must act promptly to resolve the situation.
 When disagreements between shareholders are not resolved quickly and efficiently, they can harm the relations and damage the future of the business.
 A more amicable manner to solve the problem is a settlement agreement between the shareholders.
 The shareholders can execute a written agreement that would be strictly enforceable against the breaching shareholder.
 Therefore, under the direction of an experienced lawyer, the non-breaching shareholders can negotiate with the breaching shareholder an arrangement that would set a fair and equitable solution.

-Contact us, your business attorney in Florida to help you understand the consequences of breach of the shareholders’ agreement and protect your shareholder rights.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you understand the consequences of breach of the shareholders’ agreement and protect your shareholder rights.

 Malescu Law P.A. – Business Lawyers